OleksiiKova/build_master_shop/README.md

 ### Newsletter Marketing

 Currently, Build Master Shop has a basic email subscription form that allows users to sign up for updates.
-While the newsletter system is still in its early stages, there are plans to expand and optimize this feature to enhance customer engagement.
+While the newsletter system is still in its early stages, there are plans to expand and optimise this feature to enhance customer engagement.

 Here's an outline of the future goals for newsletter marketing: